Help Center

 It’s a field where user can type their keywords (any text) and get corresponding results.

-Do I need any coding skills for using JetSmartFilters?
+Do I need any coding skills to use JetSmartFilters?

 No, you don’t.
 JetSmartFilters is a coding-free plugin.